-- two participants from different EU states or Associated candidate countries; Austria, Belgium, Bulgaria, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Turkey, UK.
+EU states or Associated candidate countries; Austria, Belgium, Bulgaria, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Turkey, UK.

-- plus one more participant from another EU state or candidate country listed above, or from one of the other Associated states which are not candidate countries; Liechtenstein, Iceland, Israel, Norway, Switzerland.
+EU state or candidate country listed above, or from one of the other Associated states which are not candidate countries; Liechtenstein, Iceland, Israel, Norway, Switzerland.

 Can a proposal include participants from other countries than these ?